philterd/philter/docs/docs/login_security.md

 **At login.** An enrolled user signs in with their username and password as usual, then enters a code from their authenticator app to finish signing in.
 A user who is not enrolled signs in with just their password.

+**Each code is single-use.** A TOTP code stays valid for its 30-second window plus one either side, so accepting one twice would let a code seen over someone's shoulder, or captured in transit, be reused for up to a minute and a half.
+Philter records the time step of each accepted code and refuses that one and any earlier: the second attempt is rejected with a prompt to wait for the next code, and counts toward the failed-attempt lock.

 **Too many failed codes.** After 5 consecutive incorrect codes, the account is locked and the user cannot finish signing in.
 The lock does not expire on its own; an administrator must clear it.
 The lock is recorded in the [audit log](auditing.md) as a `user_mfa_locked` event.

 **Unlock a locked account (admin).** An administrator clears the lock with Unlock on the Admin, Users tab.
 The user's enrollment is unchanged and they can enter a code again.
 (Disabling MFA for the user also clears the lock.)